dentarg/auth0-blog/_posts/2017-12-05-developing-restful-apis-with-hapijs.markdown

 When the API receives a request with a JWT, the first thing it does is to validate the token.
 This consists of a series of steps, and if any of these fails then, the request must be rejected.
 The following list shows the validation steps needed:

-* Check that the JWT is well formed
+* Check that the JWT is well-formed.
-* Check the signature
+* Check the signature.
-* Validate the standard claims
+* Validate the standard claims.
-* Check the Client permissions (scopes)
+* Check the Client permissions (scopes).

 We will make use of Auth0 to issue our JSON Web Tokens.
 With Auth0, we have to write just a few lines of code to get a solid [identity management solution](https://auth0.com/docs/identityproviders), including [single sign-on](https://auth0.com/docs/sso/single-sign-on), [user management](https://auth0.com/docs/user-profile), support for [social identity providers (like Facebook, GitHub, Twitter, etc.)](https://auth0.com/docs/identityproviders), [enterprise (Active Directory, LDAP, SAML, etc.)](https://auth0.com/enterprise), and your [own database of users](https://auth0.com/docs/connections/database/mysql).